New Haven Colony: Harboring the regicide judges

 In 1660, following the Stuart Restoration, Edward Whalley and his son-in-law William Goffe, two of the 59 commissioners who signed the 1649 execution warrant of Charles I, fled England to North America.
 They sought protection from agents of Charles II, who intended to bring them to justice.
-In 1661 they arrived in New Haven.
+In 1661 they arrived in New Haven which was populated by Roundhead supporters.
 John Davenport arranged for them to hide in the hills northwest of the town.
 They purportedly took refuge in a rock formation in present-day West Rock Ridge State Park.
 Another regicide commissioner, John Dixwell, joined them at a later time.

 Three Judges' Cave today bears a historical marker in their name.

 Merger with Connecticut Colony

 New Haven urgently needed a royal charter, but the colony had made enemies in London by hiding and protecting the regicide judges.
 An uneasy competition ruled New Haven's relations with the larger and more powerful Connecticut River settlements centered on Hartford.
 New Haven published a complete legal code in 1656, but the law remained very much church-centered.
 A major difference between the New Haven and Connecticut colonies was that the Connecticut Colony permitted other churches to operate on the basis of "sober dissent", while the New Haven Colony only permitted the Puritan church to exist.
-A royal charter was issued to Connecticut in 1662, ending New Haven's period as a separate colony, and its towns were merged into the government of Connecticut Colony in 1664.
+A royal charter was issued to Connecticut in 1662, ending New Haven's period as a separate colony, and its towns were merged into the government of Connecticut Colony on the recommendation of the Royal Commission of 1664.

 Founding of Newark

 A group of New Haven colonists led by Robert Treat and others moved to establish a new community in New Jersey in 1666, seeking to maintain the Puritan religious exclusivism and theocracy that was lost with the New Haven Colony's merger with Connecticut Colony.
 Treat wanted to name the new community after Milford, Connecticut.
-However Abraham Pierson was to urge that the new community be named "New Ark" or "New Work" which was to evolve into the name Newark, New Jersey.
+However Abraham Pierson was to urge that the new community be named "New Ark" for "New Ark of the Covenant" or "New Work" which was to evolve into the name Newark, New Jersey.